mwala400/mwalajs/README.md

-2. Setting Up MwalaJS
+2. Setting Up MwalaJS if installed through .exe,zip or rar Initialize MwalaJS mwala init
-Initialize MwalaJS
-mwala init
 Creating a New Project
 mwala create-project
 3. Running the Application